Blavar/public-noided/README.md

+# Fullstack Forums Demo a.k.a.
+Noided

-This is code for a small fullstack forums app I'be build on PERN stack and hosted on AWS.
+This is the codebase for a small fullstack forums app I'be build on PERN stack and hosted on AWS.
 Users can create threads, as well as create new posts, and edit and delete their previous ones.
 They can also set a picture as an avatar.
-This is only a public version of the code, which predictably means that some data was altered/redacted for security reasons.
-Most notably frotnend/.env.production was ommited, and imports of aws adapters were commneted out due to slight complications.

 **Note:** This is a public version of the code, and some sensitive data has been altered or redacted for security purposes.